ibmf-bioinformatics/MeStanG/manuals/Manual.md

 When using Design as taxa, the taxon column can be omitted.
 Parameters can be as many columns as desired from: mean, sd_len, posrate, profile, basecaller, circular, custom, error_profile, no_metrics, unweighted, and equally.
 All these parameters are the same as stated in [Command-line design parameters](#clindt) and can be customized for each `.fasta` file here.
 In this design, each `.fasta` file corresponds to unique taxa in the sample.

 When setting parameters in the `-f` file they will override the parameters coming from the command line, if a "-" is provided, the value will be taken from the command line.
 If no value was provided in the command line, the default value for that parameter will be assigned as stated in [Command-line design parameters](#clindt).
 For flag parameters like circular and error_profile, the value in the `-f` file to use the flag is "true".
 The hierarchy rules of parameter value inputs (`.tsv` file > Command-line > Default values) apply to all possible designs using MeStanG.
 You can use the following examples as templates for designing samples:

+**Important:** Do **not** copy the tables presented for the examples directly, as some extra unwanted spaces might be generated.
+All input text files must be in a tab-separated format and use preferably LF encoding to ensure cross-OS compatibility.

 *Example 1* - Environmental standard sample with read abundances provided as the number of reads